superarts/weathereport/README.txt

 TODO

+Move the new test case into the ./test directory.
 Find more memory leaks (checked with valgrind since rev 5).
 Improve coding style.
 Use access and lock to check cache existence to improve performance.